Vineland, New Jersey: History

 Charles K. Landis purchased 30000 acre of land in 1861 and another 23000 acre in 1874, near Millville, and along the West Jersey railroad line with service between Camden and Cape May, to create his own alcohol-free utopian society based on agriculture and progressive thinking.
 The first houses were built in 1862, and train service was established to Philadelphia and New York City, with the population reaching 5,500 by 1865 and 11,000 by 1875.

 Vineland was an early temperance town, where the sale of alcohol was prohibited.
 Landis required that buyers of land in Vineland build a house on the purchased property within a year of acquisition, that 2+1/2 acre of the often heavily wooded land be cleared and farmed each year, and that adequate space be placed between houses and roads to allow for planting of flowers and shade trees along the routes through town.
 Landis Avenue was constructed as a 100 ft wide and about 1 mi long road running east–west through the center of the community, with other, narrower roads connecting at right angles to each other.

 After determining that the Vineland soil was well-suited for growing grapes (hence the name), Landis started advertising to attract Italian grape growers to Vineland, offering 20 acre of land that had to be cleared and used to grow grapes.
 Thomas Bramwell Welch founded Welch's Grape Juice, and purchased the locally grown grapes to make "unfermented wine" (i.e. grape juice).
-The fertile ground also attracted the glass-making industry and was home to the Progresso soup company.
+The sandy ground also attracted the glass-making industry and was home to the Progresso soup company.
 Throughout the first half of the 20th century, most of the city was involved in the poultry industry, which led to the city being dubbed "The Egg Basket of America."